 Yesterday I was at a seminar where I met 2 personal trainers; both were overweight.
 They weren't

 I have gone to a beautician whose hair wasn't perfectly done.
 I rationalized and figured that maybe she just didn't have time to fix her hair that day.
-Had her hair been neglected, bristle, and falling out, I would have certainly traced a beeline through the first exit door.
+Had her hair been neglected, brittle, and falling out, I would have certainly traced a beeline through the first exit door.
 It goes the same with financial advisers.
 Who would want to take advice from someone whose debt level is through the roof and whose phone number is on speed-dial in collection agencies?

-We are such complex creatures capable of incredible feats but yet, we can get so elemental on the most basic concepts.
+We are such complex creatures capable of incredible feats, but yet, we can get so elemental on the most basic concepts.
 See, I am torn at the idea that I would resist taking a fitness class from an obese instructor.
-Makes me wonder: Is perception so powerful that it trumps reality?
+It makes me wonder: Is perception so powerful that it trumps reality?
 In this case, should my decision to get in better shape be based on the instructor or should it focus on the actual instruction?
 Hum… I am so confused!
 What do you think?

 Check out another great post

 Hiring a personal trainer when on a budget